ZevosSky/personal-comms-hub/README.md

 - Node.js 20+ recommended
 - npm
 - Windows for the current Windows installer flow
-- Linux or WSL with Linux-native `node`/`npm` if you want to build the Linux AppImage
+- Linux or WSL with Linux-native `node`/`npm` if you want to build the Linux AppImage (I think I broke this at some point, I don't understand how Linux Windows work really well)

 ### Install Dependencies